 Area deprivation ( SIMD)

 Area deprivation was measured using the Scottish Index of Multiple Deprivation ( SIMD) which identifies small area concentrations of multiple deprivation across Scotland.
 It is based on 37 indicators in the seven individual domains of Current Income, Employment, Health, Education Skills and Training, Geographic Access to Services (including public transport travel times for the first time), Housing and a new Crime Domain.
 SIMD is presented at data zone level, enabling small pockets of deprivation to be identified.
 The data zones, which have a median population size of 769, are ranked from most deprived (1) to least deprived (6,505) on the overall SIMD and on each of the individual domains.
 The result is a comprehensive picture of relative area deprivation across Scotland.

 In this report the data zones have been grouped into quintiles.
 Quintiles are percentiles which divide a distribution into fifths, i.e., the 20th, 40th, 60th, and 80th percentiles.
 Those respondents whose postcode falls into the first quintile are said to live in one of the 20% least deprived areas in Scotland.
 Those whose postcode falls into the fifth quintile are said to live in one of the 20% most deprived areas in Scotland.

-be found on the Scottish Government Website
+Further details on SIMD can be found on the Scottish Government Website